danielresendiz/Mexico-COVID-19/CTD/Notes.md

 [here](https://github.com/carranco-sga/Mexico-COVID-19/blob/01a9a953e23c1fa135be3c78e793500604b58eb1/Scraping/csv_daily_scraping.jl#L10).
 *Special thanks to Luis G. Canales and to Luis López Martinelli for their observations.*

-  - 2020-04-09, **addenda**: Regarding the data of the day 2020-04-06 in which several inconsistencies are found, [wfms](https://www.wfms.org/mx-covid19/) also comments about them.
+  - 2020-04-09, **addenda**: Regarding the data of the day 2020-04-06 in which several inconsistencies are found, William F. Sotomayor ([wfms](https://www.wfms.org/mx-covid19/)) also comments about them.
   Additionally, they identify the random numbers that appear on the data fields as errors of "Power Query" of Excel.
-  *Thanks wfms for their comments.*
+  *Thanks wfms for his comments.*

   - 2020-04-11, **addenda**: Additionally, I forgot to comment that I made the following modifications to the countries of procedence:
   I replaced "Trieste" by "Italia" and "Estados" by "Estados Unidos".